althread/.github/.github/PULL_REQUEST_TEMPLATE.md

----
-name: "Pull Request"
-about: Thank you for your interest in contributing to Althread!
-title: ''
-labels: ''
-assignees: ''

----

 We welcome and encourage all pull requests—whether it's fixing a bug, adding a feature, improving documentation, or anything else that helps the project.
 Your contribution makes a difference!

 ---